Solaireis/CWC-Application-Security-Project/Tasks.md

 #### Plan:
 - Flask limiter
-- implement reCaptcha (if you have the time to read docs :D)
+- implement reCAPTCHA (if you have the time to read docs :D)
+- Cloudflare!
 - Fix errors
     - For insecure, you can allow user to buy nth num of a course
 - Decide whether to use Flask login or the old style of session management

 #### Implemented:
-- reCAPTCHA on signup page
+- Added [reCAPTCHA Enterprise](https://cloud.google.com/recaptcha-enterprise) on the signup page

 ---